luizpvas/combo/README.md

 # Combo

 Combo is a full stack component library for Rails inspired by Liveview and Livewire.
-The goal of this library is to provide better a abstraction over traditional MVC for building admin and backoffice applications along with a rich collection of components and helpers.
+The goal of this library is to provide a better abstraction over traditional MVC for building admin and backoffice applications along with a rich collection of components and view helpers.

 1. [Defining components](#defining-components)
 2. [State management](#state-management)